Conformal Generative Modeling with Improved Sample Efficiency through Sequential Greedy Filtering: Introduction

 Importantly, our prediction procedure has the significant advantage of \textit{reducing the number of admissibility checks} involved in \textit{oracle-in-the-loop}\footnote{This means that an oracle can be queried on demand by the algorithm.} scenarios (we explain this in detail in~\cref{sec:calibration}).

 In summary, we highlight the following contributions:

 \begin{itemize}[topsep=0em,itemsep=0em,leftmargin=*] \item We introduce \textit{Sequential Conformal Admissibility Control for Generative Models} (\textit{\ourmethod}), a sequential conformal prediction approach that satisfies admissibility control~(\cref{sec:objective}) for black box generative models~(\cref{sec:ourmethod}). \item \ourmethod{} requires significantly fewer queries of an admission function, in comparison to prior work.
 In addition, its computational complexity is lower ($\Ocal(K)$ in comparison to $\Ocal(g^K)$, where $K$ is the number of calibration parameters (typically $K=3$) and $g$ is the size of a parameter grid). \item We experimentally demonstrate the advantages of \ourmethod{} in comparison to various baselines and prior work on molecular scaffold extension and natural language generation tasks~(\cref{sec:experiments}). \end{itemize} \paragraph{Overview.} Section~\cref{sec:objective} introduces (conformal) admissibility control, which is the main objective of the present work.
 Thereafter, we present conformal prediction in Section~\cref{sec:conformal_inference}.
 These sections set the stage for presenting our method in Section~\cref{sec:ourmethod}.
 Upon establishing the main principles, we demonstrate the sub-sampling and non-conformity update functions used for filtering~(\cref{sec:filters}), the algorithmic details of the calibration~(\cref{sec:calibration}).
 Thereafter, we experimentally demonstrate the advantages of our approach in comparison to prior work in Section~\cref{sec:experiments}, followed by a section dedicated to related work~(\cref{sec:related_work}).
-Finally, we discuss limitations in Section~\cref{sec:discussion} and conclude in Section~\cref{sec:conclusion}.
+Finally, we conclude in Section~\cref{sec:conclusion}.
+A discussion section is provided in~\cref{appx:discussion}.